Everything You Read, Makes You A Better Musician.

-- A lot of time there’s opportunity in front of us, that we miss out on because we think negative and don’t go after it. (“it’s a trick”, “it’s not valid”, “when it sounds too good to be true, it must be untrustworthy”, …)
+- A lot of time there’s an opportunity in front of us, that we miss out on because we think negatively and don’t go after it. (“it’s a trick”, “it’s not valid”, “when it sounds too good to be true, it must be untrustworthy”, …)

 I call this “the voice in our head” or “the story we tell ourselves”

 Later in this blog, I’ll elaborate further on this.